 To be clear—and despite the title of this blog post—I do not lay any blame at Mr. Forslund’s feet.
 He has dedicated decades of his life to not only the Hurricanes franchise but to the City of Raleigh and the team’s fanbase.
 The truth is, John Forslund is as big a part of this team and its history as any player, past or present.

 When car trouble—I still curse that 93 Plymouth Sundance—kept me from attending the Hurricanes’ first regular-season game in North Carolina, I was properly introduced to Forslund’s presence.
 Two things were immediately evident: the man is incredibly knowledgeable about the game and he loves it.

 When former goaltender Tripp Tracy was brought in as the color commentator for the 1997-98 season, the pair began to form an endearing and enduring bond, one that Caniacs cherish dearly.
 Whereas Tripp is the younger brother, often relishing in the silly and absurd—and that is said with love; never change, Tripp—John is the voice of the Hurricanes.
 He’s been with us through the bad (oh-so-much of it) as well as the amazing high of the Canes capturing the Stanley Cup in 2006.

 Now, 23 years since the Whalers moved south, we have an entire generation of Caniacs who’ve grown up listening to him call nearly every milestone in team history.
 More than just tradition alone, his voice and visage bring us comfort.

 On the occasions he’s been summoned for (well-deserved) appearances on NBCSN, his absence is noticeable.
-That’s no slight towards Jason Shaya—a very talented broadcaster himself—but rather a nod towards the discomfort felt when a beloved routine is broken.
+That’s no slight towards Jason Shaya—a very talented broadcaster himself—but rather a nod toward the discomfort felt when a beloved routine is broken.
 Everything just feels…off.